Case Study – The Piano

-“Lewis’ networking skills are amazing – he managed to get some awesome connections in the scene and press coverage for our project.
-Not only that, he also helped a lot in making the game itself better.
-Lewis is honest – constantly challenging us to meet his standards, in a positive and motivating way.
-He is professional, knows what he’s doing, and provides trustworthy and strong support.” – Jonathan Stemmildt, Mistaken Visions
+“Game If You Are’s networking skills are amazing – they managed to get some awesome connections in the scene and press coverage for our project.
+Not only that, they also helped a lot in making the game itself better.
+Their director, Lewis, is honest – constantly challenging us to meet his standards, in a positive and motivating way.
+He is professional, knows what he’s doing, and provides trustworthy and strong support.” – Jonathan Stemmildt, Head of Development at Mistaken Visions

-Jonathan Stemmildt of Mistaken Visions had been working on The Piano for five years.
+Jonathan Stemmildt of Mistaken Visions had been working on The Piano for several years.
 It had been a deeply personal project for Jonathan, and the game had been through many iterations over the years.
 Now, in the run-up to release, he was exploring ways to give the game the best launch possible.

 When we first spoke to Jonathan in October 2016, it was immediately apparent that he had a strong idea.
 The Piano had a thick, oppressive atmosphere and interesting, intricate storytelling – it was clear that a certain gaming audience would be very interested in the game.
 However, Jonathan had not managed to get the game much attention in the press – and being a solo developer, had found it difficult to gain outside perspective on the project.

 What we did

 Together, we began to identify audiences, communities and media figures to whom the game was likely to appeal.
 We had a number of discussions around the key features of the game, and identified the small things that made the game special: its oppressive atmosphere, its unique noir aesthetic, and its genre-fusing approach – with classic survival horror and adventure elements alongside more modern interactive storytelling techniques.